kinecosystem/kin-core-docs/docs/android.md

 ```

 You can delete your account from the device using `deleteAccount`,
-but beware! you will lose all your existing KIN if you do this.
+but beware!
+You will lose all your existing KIN if you do this.

 ```java
 kinClient.deleteAccount(int index);